Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 If you want premium-grade covers for an affordable price, look no further than water and dustproof covers from Hersent.
 These covers are made of non-recycled plastic, which adds durability and decreases the chances of ripping and tearing.

 The most important thing is that it’s very successful at keeping bed bugs out of your furniture, due to its dimensions of 118″ x 158″.
-These are plastic covers for bed, meaning that its dimensions are more than enough for two sofas or one big couch.
+These are plastic covers for beds, meaning that their dimensions are more than enough for two sofas or one big couch.

 Plastic Couch Cover for Bed Bugs